 Both manufacturers are in the McPherson Industrial Park in the City of Howell.

 Chamber President Pat Convery credits the great cooperation and working relationship between the chamber, SPARK, the MTA, Governor Snyder’s “Mission Flint” office, and Genesee-Shiawassee-Thumb Michigan Works.

-The equipment used by MTA are new, state-of-the-art, over-the-road buses.
+The equipment used by MTA are new, state-of-the-art, over-the-road buses which were purchased at a Mobility Vans For Sale site.
 Each seats 55 passengers.
 Ridership to Thai Summit has been averaging 30-plus passengers on each trip and is expected to increase as word spreads of the convenience and reliability of the service.

 Each route will remain a public bus route, not a dedicated charter, and therefore anyone may ride the bus.
 As such, the different shift times of Thai Summit and Key Plastics will create options for employees to work overtime and still have a ride home.

 The idea of providing transportation for Flint workers in order to fill the enlarging manufacturing employment gap began in the fall of 2015.
 The chamber sat down with a group of area human resource professionals, all wrestling with the problem of filling jobs in their manufacturing facilities.
 In addition, many existing employees commuting from Flint were struggling with the long trip and the toll it was taking on their vehicles.

 With many carpools in place, if the driver became ill or the car broke down, often four people were unable to get to work.
 This created production problem in the facilities.